amrutlal-kavaiya/gdgwowpune/README.md

 - **Networking Events**: Opportunities to connect with like-minded professionals
 - **Study Jams**: Group learning sessions on specific technologies

+## Community Participants

+Check out our [participants list](participants/participants.md) to see who's part of our community!

 ## Get Involved

 - Join our community on [GDG Community Platform](https://gdg.community.dev/)